Israel recovers bodies of 6 hostages from Gaza as Blinken tries to advance cease-fire deal

 The mediators have been trying to finalize a proposal for a three-phase process in which Hamas would release all the hostages in return for the release of more Palestinian prisoners, an Israeli withdrawal from the territory and a lasting truce.

-Associated Press reporters Wafaa Shurafa in Deir al-Balah, Gaza Strip, Samy Magdy in Cairo and Matthew Lee in el-Alamein, Egypt contributed.
+Associated Press reporters Wafaa Shurafa in Deir al-Balah, Gaza Strip, Samy Magdy in Cairo and Matthew Lee in el-Alamein, Egypt contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war